wr-ssl/M2GL025-Creative-Board-Notes/README.md

  * [MiV_RV32IMAF_L1_AHB](http://soc.microsemi.com/products/ip/search/detail.aspx?id=904) "F is for float"?
  * [RISC-V_AXI4](http://soc.microsemi.com/products/ip/search/detail.aspx?id=896)

-No idea.
-Looks like MiV is the most recent version (does that mean CoreRISCV_AXI4 is deprecated?) and comes in two flavors (with and without floating point).
+I'm not sure.
+It looks like MiV is the most recent version (does that mean CoreRISCV_AXI4 is deprecated?) and comes in two flavors (with and without floating point).
 If you have more information please let me know!

 One difference is in the HAL files produced by the Firmware Catalog.
 See below.